-President of the Congress of Industrial Organizations, Philip Murray, is shown at his desk in Pittsburgh, Pa., February 11, 1948, shortly after he learned of his indictment by a federal grand jury on charges of violating the Taft-Hartly Act's political expenditures ban.
+President of the Congress of Industrial Organizations, Philip Murray, is shown at his desk in 1948, shortly after he learned of his indictment by a federal grand jury on charges of violating the Taft-Hartley Act's political expenditures ban.
+The Supreme Court upheld dismissal of the indictment, saying the law was not intended to interfere with First Amendment rights.
 (AP Photo, used with permission from The Associated Press.)

 In United States v.
 Congress of Industrial Organizations, 335 U.S. 106 (1948), the Supreme Court upheld a federal district court’s dismissal of an indictment under the Corrupt Practices Act of 1925 as amended by the Taft-Hartley Act of 1947.
 In so doing, it decided that the publication of “The CIO News,” a weekly periodical that had endorsed a judicial candidate, did not violate the statute because the statute was not intended to interfere with First Amendment rights.